aws-quickstart/cdk-eks-blueprints/README.md

 # output aws-cli/2.2.3 Python/3.9.5 Darwin/20.3.0 source/x86_64 prompt/off
 ```

-Install CDK matching the current version of the SSP QuickStart (which can be found in package.json).
+Install CDK matching the current version of the Blueprints QuickStart (which can be found in package.json).

 ```bash
 npm install -g aws-cdk@1.143.0